p2irc/deepplantphenomics/docs/Tutorial-Object-Counting-with-Countception.md

-DPP provides 2 different models that can be used for object counting.
+DPP provides two different techniques that can be used for object counting.
 One of those models is the [Count-ception object counter](https://arxiv.org/abs/1703.08710), which is useful for tasks like counting dense canola flowers.
 It does so by producing maps of redundant counts and processing them into a single object count.

 ![Redundant Count Map Examples](flower-counter-output.png)